JeffreyGaydos/te-custom-mods/README.md

 ## RSS Feed

 The custom RSS feed is implemented via the "raw" view of the code found in `RSS/recent-articles.rss`, specifically on the `DEV-custom-rss` branch.
-This file is updated via the GitHub action found in `.github/.workflows/rss_updates.yml` and currently runs at 7:27 AM UTC (3:27 AM EDT).
+This file is updated via the GitHub action found in `.github/.workflows/rss_updates.yml` and currently runs every hour at the 7th minute of each hour and every 10 minutes from 7:27 AM - 9:27 AM UTC (3:27 AM - 5:27 AM EST).
 The python file that actually updates the RSS feed file is at `RSS/update_rss.py`, but specifically on the `DEV-custom-rss` branch.
 The python file on the `master` branch is not actually used by the action to update the RSS feed.
 Any RSS-related updates should be applied to both the `master` and `DEV-custom-rss` branches.

 ## Dev Automation